Article · Field notes

 The interiors read like a standard cottage renovation.
 The tile stove stayed, but the bench we wanted wrapping around it wasn’t there.
 The kitchen was still a room you stand in facing a wall.
 The master bedroom’s lake wall was still a small window.
 The six-bunk kids’ room didn’t exist in the plan at all.
 A new internal staircase landed right in the middle of the ground floor, taking the open space we’d asked to keep open.

 None of it was wrong.
 It just wasn’t ours.
-We’d handed over a vision and gotten back a permit drawing.
+We’d handed over a house we wanted to live in and gotten back a permit drawing.

 The frustrating part is that the gap wasn’t skill.
 The drawings are accurate, the dimensions are real, the structure is understood.
 The gap was intent.
 The studio heard “renovate this cottage” and we meant “design an experience.”
 Those are different commissions, and we’d quietly assumed the mood boards would bridge them.
 They didn’t.